circa10a/caddy-defender/README.md

   - `garbage`: Returns garbage data to pollute AI training.
   - `custom`: Returns a custom message (requires `responder_args`).
   - `ratelimit`: Marks requests for rate limiting (requires [Caddy-Ratelimit](https://github.com/mholt/caddy-ratelimit) to be installed as well ).
 - `<ip_ranges...>`: An optional list of CIDR ranges or predefined range keys to match against the client's IP.
-Defaults to `aws azurepubliccloud deepseek gcloud githubcopilot openai private`.
+Defaults to [`aws azurepubliccloud deepseek gcloud githubcopilot openai`](./plugin.go).
 - `<custom message>`: A custom message to return when using the `custom` responder.
 ---